Pork tenderloin medallions smothered in a creamy Dijon sauce are a delicious meal perfect for any occasion.

 • Pound pork medallions between parchment for quick clean up.

-• Be sure to give the dijon sauce ample time to thicken in the skillet.
+• Be sure to give the sauce ample time to thicken in the skillet.

 • Refrigerate leftovers in a covered container for 3-4 days.
 Freeze in a sealed zippered bag for 3 months.